ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-scaffold.md

 end
 ```

-If you're not familiar with CocoaPods, check their [documentation](https://guides.cocoapods.org/).
+If you're not familiar with CocoaPods, check out their [documentation](https://guides.cocoapods.org/).

 **Step 3:** Run `pod install` to install Beagle Scaffold in our app.
 This command will generate a Workspace.
 From now we will only use this Workspace.